tarwn/lessthandot-hugo/blogs/content/posts/2018-04-13-custom-authentication-in-asp-net-core-2-w-cosmos-db.md

   - CosmosDB

 ---
-I&#8217;m building a B2C website with Cosmos DB as the backend store.
-This site will have a number of different authentication mechanisms, but I&#8217;m newer to ASP.Net Core 2 and the authentication changes since the prior version so I&#8217;m going to start with a basic Cookie and Login authentication system.
+I'm building a B2C website with Cosmos DB as the backend store.
+This site will have a number of different authentication mechanisms, but I'm newer to ASP.Net Core 2 and the authentication changes since the prior version so I'm going to start with a basic Cookie and Login authentication system.

 This is the second post in a series documenting the creation of this project.
-If you haven&#8217;t worked with custom authentication in ASP.Net Core 2, are looking for more examples of interacting with Cosmos DB, or just trying to avoid the overkill of Identity and EntityFramework, I hope this is helpful.
+If you haven't worked with custom authentication in ASP.Net Core 2, are looking for more examples of interacting with Cosmos DB, or just trying to avoid the overkill of Identity and EntityFramework, I hope this is helpful.

 If you want to follow along from the beginning, the series starts with [ASP.Net Core 2 w/ Cosmos DB: Getting Started][1]

 ## Getting Organization

-Instead of grabbing a cup of coffee and pounding away at my keyboard until I&#8217;m done, I prefer to break work down into a smaller set of steps I can work on one at a time.
-This helps provide a sense of momentum, knowledge that each new step is starting at a known good state, and the safety to throw away a set of changes that isn&#8217;t working out instead of backtracking manually.
+Instead of grabbing a cup of coffee and pounding away at my keyboard until I'm done, I prefer to break work down into a smaller set of steps I can work on one at a time.
+This helps provide a sense of momentum, knowledge that each new step is starting at a known good state, and the safety to throw away a set of changes that isn't working out instead of backtracking manually.

 <div id="attachment_9155" style="width: 610px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2018/04/aspnetcore2cosmos_106-600x406.png" alt="3 Authentication Scenarios: User/Pass, Twitter, API Keys" width="600" height="406" class="size-medium-width wp-image-9155" srcset="/wp-content/uploads/2018/04/aspnetcore2cosmos_106-600x406.png 600w, /wp-content/uploads/2018/04/aspnetcore2cosmos_106-300x203.png 300w, /wp-content/uploads/2018/04/aspnetcore2cosmos_106-443x300.png 443w, /wp-content/uploads/2018/04/aspnetcore2cosmos_106.png 748w" sizes="(max-width: 600px) 100vw, 600px" />